mxmeinhold/JoshsContracts/README.md

 The following writing evinces the binding agreement in regards to the forbearances agreed upon by the offeree [Jeffrey Taglic].
 Formation of the contract occured at the handshake and mutual assent to be bound on 11/21/17 at 2:10 AM between the offeror [Joshua Ehling] and the offeree [Jeffrey Taglic].
+The contract was reaffirmed by Jeffrey, with Liam Decker as witness, by handshake on 1/17/18.
 Jeffrey Taglic (henceforth "Jeffrey") agrees to forbear in accordance to the terms enumerated within the face of this instrument.

 # Enumeration of Parties